-A distant object that looks like a surprisingly bright flash of light was found in a huge dataset
+A distant object that appears as a surprisingly bright flash of light was found in a huge data set.

-Since the light of "Scary Barbie" came fromdistant region of the sky, traveling about 7.7 billion years through the expanding fabric of space-time, astronomers did not directly observe this event.
-Instead, by developing the Recommender Engine For Intelligent Transient Tracking machine learning system, astronomers tested these datasets before finding an extremely bright light source.
+As the "Scary Barbie" light camefrom a distant region of the sky, traveling for about 7.7 billion years through the expanding fabric of spacetime, astronomers did not directly observe the event.
+Instead, by developing a machine learning system called the Recommender Engine For Intelligent Transient Tracking, astronomers tested these data sets before finding an extremely bright light source.
 Using the Lick Observatory in California and the Keck Observatory in Hawaii, the researchers were able to better characterize the light as coming from a short-lived event.

-"Scary Barbie" is a nickname that originateddue to the addition of the random alphanumeric name ZTF20abrbeie in reference to her intimidating power.
+“Scary Barbie” is a nickname thatoriginated from the addition of a random alphanumeric name, ZTF20abrbeie, with a reference to its frightening power.
 This phenomenon looks strange even among other rare and extreme astronomical phenomena.
 It is much brighter than any other short-lived event that astronomers could compare it to.
-And while transients typically only last a few weeks or months, Scary Barbie has been on fire for more than two years and there is no sign that it will go out.
+And while transient events typically only last a few weeks or months, Scary Barbie has been burning for more than two years with no sign of it going out.

 Read more: